curtcox/elizabot-js/README.md

 2. Use the chat interface to interact with ElizaBot
 3. Click "Run Automated Tests" to see example interactions

+To verify deterministic behavior in the browser:

+1. Open `elizabot-browser-deterministic-test.html` in your web browser
+2. Set a random seed
+3. Click "Run Deterministic Test" to verify identical outputs with the same seed

 ## Implementation Notes

 The browser implementation has been carefully rewritten to match the original Node.js version.
-Key fixes include:
+Key elements include:

-1. Proper RegExp pattern generation from the keyword patterns
-2. Correct implementation of the memory system
-3. Proper handling of synonym expansion
-4. Fixed pre/post transformations for input/output
-5. Ensured identical random response selection with the same seed

-The tests verify that given the same random seed, both implementations will produce identical responses to the same inputs.
+1. **Identical random number generation** - Both versions use the same seeded random number generator algorithm
+2. **Identical pattern matching** - Both versions process regular expressions exactly the same way
+3. **Identical memory system** - Both versions maintain and retrieve memories identically
+4. **Same response selection** - Both versions choose responses according to the same criteria

 ## Usage